Environmental Footprinting in Mauritius

 As a Cambridge University exchange student with only one year at MIT, Christopher Cleaver was determined to find a way to make the most of his January Independent Activities Period in 2007.

-His opportunity came in the form of an MIT Public Service Center Expedition Grant and Sanjay Bissessur, a Humphrey Fellow from Mauritius, an island located off the coast of Madagascar.
+His opportunity came in the form of an Priscilla King Gray Public Service Center Expedition Grant and Sanjay Bissessur, a Humphrey Fellow from Mauritius, an island located off the coast of Madagascar.
 After Sanjay described to Chris the environmental problems faced by the developing country of Mauritius, Chris was inspired to develop an environmental education program for high school students on Mauritius.

 Chris' project, called the School Footprinting Initiative, is a three-year program that challenges students to measure and reduce their ecological footprint, a measure of their human demand on nature.
 "Doing a community service project gave me a much broader and colorful insight into Mauritian culture than if I had traveled to the country as a tourist," Chris said.
 "It was possible to meet people from many walks of life, age, background, and position in society."